TawbeBaker/Local-AI-coding-assistant-for-VSCode/README.md

 winget install Microsoft.PowerShell
 ```

-You can also use VS Code’s built-in terminal.
+You can also use VS Code’s built-in terminal or install it from the microsoft website using the GUI which is easier.

 ---